 Students who are well-versed with the syllabi of Class XI and XII will find it easier to understand the syllabi of the Joint Entrance Test Main.
 Since the syllabus is the stepping stone, grab it as early as possible to have an impeccable and flawless preparation.

-- Whether you are preparing for Paper I or Paper II – unless you are thorough in the topics and sub-topics, fetching good results is definitely not easy stuff.
+- Whether you are preparing for Paper I or Paper II – unless you are thorough on the topics and sub-topics, fetching good results is definitely not an easy task.
 Subjects like Mathematics and Chemistry need a lot of practice, while Physics requires ample attention.
 Knowing the complete syllabi adds value to your study and saves a lot of time.
-It helps you not to focus on unimportant things.
+It helps you not to focus on unrelated topics.

 - Concentrate on solving the previous years’ questions, try as many mock test series as you can and use correct reference materials to be a perfectionist before the commencement of the exam.

-Note: The National Testing Agency will organise the Main exam twice from the academic year 2019.
-The first session will be held in January (between 6th and 20th January).
-The second session will take place in April (between 7th to 21st April) in 8 different sittings.
-The best part is that applicants can select any one as per their preferences.
-Both the mode of the exam and the submission of the application form will be conducted online.
+Note: The National Testing Agency is organizing the JEE Main exam twice from the academic year 2019.
+The exam is being held in January and April.
+Candidates can appear for both the session or one as per their choice.
+The best of the two scores will be considered for preparing the merit list.
+Both the mode of the exam and the submission of the application form will be online.